 About EIN

 The Euglenoids were first identified by Antony van Leeuwenhoek in 16741.
 Since its identification, efforts have been underway to understand it’s biology and translational applications using genomic and non-genomic approaches.
 In the 1960s and 1980s and 1990s early works in Euglena were sufficiently documented2,3.
-Over the last two decades there have been a growing list of communities within the Euglena science aiming to uncover several aspects of the biology of Euglena as well as its biotechnological applications4-12.
+Over the last two decades there have been a growing list of communities within the Euglena science aiming to uncover several aspects of the biology of Euglena as well as its biotechnological applications.
 As the Euglena global community continues to grow, so is the need to bring the Euglena community together to better understand Euglena biology and harness it’s biotechnological potential.

 The Euglena International Network (EIN) aims to galvanise the Euglena global community and provide a collaborative interface.
 EIN’s approach will be via the following stages: Assemble, identify, engage, implement, and update advances in Euglena science.
 EIN is currently aiming for a one-day inauguration event, which is the first phase; this event will help to assemble, identify, and engage with the Euglena global scientific community.
 The second phase, which will consist of the implementation and update stages, are expected to be fall-outs from the inauguration event.
-Therefore, the aims and objectives of EIN are to:

 • Assemble, for the first time, international investigators working on Euglena.
 Create a collaborative platform for researchers, academics, and industry professionals working on Euglena globally, and introduce EIN to the international scientific community.